Galapagos penguin: Behavior

 A colony of Galápagos penguins together on a rock in the Galápagos Islands.
 One penguin can be seen molting.

 Galápagos penguins are confined to the Galápagos Islands, foraging in the cool Cromwell Current during the day and returning to the land at night.
 They eat small schooling fish, mainly mullet, sardines, pilchards and anchovies, and sometimes crustaceans.
 They play a role in regulating the populations of the marine species they consume.
 At the same time, the adult Galápagos penguins are a food source for other predators such as sharks and whales.
-They normally range only a few kilometers from their breeding sites, depending on the cold, nutrient-rich currents to bring them food.
+They normally range only a few kilometers from their breeding sites, and depend on the cold, nutrient-rich currents to bring them food.

-Air temperatures in the Galápagos remain in the range 15-28 C. During El Niño seasons, the penguins defer breeding because their food becomes less abundant; this makes the chances of raising offspring successfully unfavorable compared to the chances of dying in the attempt.
-This was especially detrimental during the 1982-83 El Niño, where a decline in population of 77% was observed.
+Air temperatures in the Galápagos remain in the range 15-28 C. During El Niño seasons, the penguins defer breeding; their food becomes less abundant, which makes the chance of successfully raising offspring unfavorable compared to the chance of dying in the attempt.
+This was especially detrimental during the 1982-83 El Niño, when a 77% decline in their population was observed.
 The penguins usually breed when the sea surface temperature is below 25 C. The strong tropical sun is problematic for this species.
 Their primary means of cooling off is going in the water, but other behavioral adaptations for thermoregulation come into play when they must remain on land.
 One method involves stretching out their flippers and hunching forward to keep the sun from shining on their feet, which exchange heat rapidly because they have high blood flow and lack insulation.
 Another method is to pant, using evaporation to cool the throat and airways.
 Galápagos penguins protect their eggs and chicks from the hot sun by keeping them in deep crevices in the rocks.